-The first draft of Comp Plan 2040 was presented to the Plan Commission on , 2021.
+The first draft of Comp Plan 2040 was presented to the Plan Commission on May 4, 2021.
 The draft document was also posted to the Town of West Bend website for review.
-Following the presentation, the document was revised at the request of the Plan commission in preparation for the Public Hearing.
+Following the presentation and discussion at subsequent Plan Commission meetings, the document was revised at the request of the Plan Commission in preparation for the Public Hearing.